LauraBang22/cds-visual-exam/Assignments/Assignment1/README.md

 Each file opens the virtual environment again, then runs one of the scripts that I have written for this assignment, and finishes off by deactivating the virtual environment.

 ## Results
-For both scripts I have created a dataframe with the top 6 most similar photos to the reference photo, where the one it finds the most similar is the actual reference photo, which it has also compared itself to.
+For both scripts I have created a dataframe with the top 6 most similar photos to the reference photo I have choose, where the one it finds the most similar is the actual reference photo, which it has also compared itself to.
 I have also created a plot that shows the reference photo, and the two most similar photos to it.

 #### ```cv2.compareHist()```
 For the first way of doing it, the results aren't exactly impressive.
 My reference photo is a white flower, and according to the the histograms, the most similar photo is one containing a purple flower, and the second most similar is a yellow flower.
 So there is definitely room for improvement.